bertofurth/Seagate-Central-Samba/README.md

-Finally, note that the Seagate Central has not received an official firmware update since 2015 so the manufacturer will probably not be providing any resolution of the mentioned issues.
+Finally, note that the Seagate Central has not received an official firmware update since 2015 so the manufacturer will probably not be providing any resolution of the SMBv1.0 issues.
 That being said, Seagate is to be commended for making the Seagate Central product customizable and open enough for these instructions to work.